 Cost of Employee Turnover

 Direct replacement costs can reach as high as 50 to 60 percent of an employee’s annual salary, and total costs associated with turnover range from 90 to 200 percent of annual salary, SHRM reports.
-A separate study from SHRM found that employers spend the equivalent of six to nine months of an employee’s salary to find and train a replacement.

 The total cost to replace an employee earning $8 per hour is $3,500, and this figure is “the lowest of 17 nationally respected organizations that calculated such costs,” Inc. reports.
 Estimates from multiple sources show the total cost of replacing employees at various levels.